Starting a Freelance Writing Career After 50

 It’s never too late to build something new — and freelance blogging might be exactly the blend of freedom and purpose you’ve been looking for.

-Experience isn’t baggage; it’s your competitive edge.
+Experience isn’t baggage.
+It’s your competitive edge.